How to Conduct a Website Audit

 Review the Website Speed

 Websites that don’t run fast or that have extraneous features can often lead to slow loading times, which has been proven to effect overall site engagement and therefore website rankings.
-In fact, Google conducted a study in 2018 that suggested 53% of mobile users will leave your website if it doesn’t load in 3 seconds.
+In fact, a Google study found that 53% of mobile users will leave your website if it doesn’t load in 3 seconds.
 That confirms that the need for speed on a website is very important for search engine rankings and for user experience.
-Google’s free PageSpeed Insights is one of several tools available that will test and report on your website’s performance in this area.
+This is further affirmation that a website audit is a critical first step to ensuring you reach your ideal customers.

 Perform a Site Crawl